gee-community/geemap/README.rst

 * Using drawing tools to interact with Earth Engine data.
 * Using shapefiles with Earth Engine without having to upload data to one's GEE account.
 * Exporting Earth Engine FeatureCollection to other formats (i.e., shp, csv, json, kml, kmz) using only one line of code.
+* Exporting Earth Engine Image and ImageCollection as GeoTIFF.
+* Extracting pixels from an Earth Engine Image into a 3D numpy array.

 Installation